PatricheloM/DogFacts-vlang/README.md

 ###### For the UI code to be compiled, get the UI library [from this link](https://github.com/vlang/ui/).

 ## Dog Facts in the console
-Simple compile and run the code then enter the number of facts you want to get.
+Simply compile and run the code then enter the number of facts you want to get.
 ```go
 // reads the number from console then adds it to the end of the API url
 number := input('Enter the number of facts: ')